K-Motives and Koszul Duality

 Let $k=\F_q$ be a finite field.
-Let $X/k$ be a variety with a cell decomposition (also called affine stratification), that is, where $\Ss$ is some finite set and each $i_s:X_s\to X$ is a locally closed subvariety isomorphic to $\A^n_k$ for some $n\geq 0.$ In this situation, Soergel--Wendt \cite{SoeWe} define \begin{definition}The category of \emph{mixed stratified Tate motives} on $X$ is
+Let $X/k$ be a variety with a cell decomposition (also called affine stratification), that is, where $\Ss$ is some finite set and each $i_s:X_s\to X$ is a locally closed subvariety isomorphic to $\A^n_k$ for some $n\geq 0.$ In this situation, Soergel--Wendt \cite{SoeWe} make the following definition: \begin{definition}The category of \emph{mixed stratified Tate motives} on $X$ is

-the full subcategory of the category of Beilinson motives $\BM(X,\Q)$ of objects which restrict to Tate motives on the strata. \end{definition} For this category to be well-behaved, so for example closed under Verdier duality, Soergel--Wendt impose the following technical condition on the stratification. \begin{definition} The stratification $\Ss$ on $X$ is called \emph{Whitney--Tate} if $i_t^{*}i_{s,*}\Q\in \BMT(X_t,\Q)$ for all $s,t\in\Ss.$ \end{definition} We will abbreviate $D_{mix}(X)=\MTDer{\Ss}{X,\Q}$ and speak of \emph{constructible mixed motives,} and assume that $\Ss$ is Whitney--Tate from now on.
+the full subcategory of motivic sheaves which restrict to mixed Tate motives on the strata. \end{definition} For this category to be well-behaved, so for example closed under Verdier duality, Soergel--Wendt impose the following technical condition on the stratification. \begin{definition} The stratification $\Ss$ on $X$ is called \emph{Whitney--Tate} if $i_t^{*}i_{s,*}\Q\in \BMT(X_t,\Q)$ for all $s,t\in\Ss.$ \end{definition} We will abbreviate $\Dmix_\Ss(X)=\MTDer{\Ss}{X,\Q}$ and speak of \emph{$\Ss$-constructible motivic sheaves,} and assume that $\Ss$ is Whitney--Tate from now on.

-We can now copy their definition in the context of $K$-motives. \begin{definition} The category of \emph{constructible $K$-motives} is
+We can now copy their definition in the context of $K$-motives. \begin{definition} The category of \emph{$\Ss$-constructible $K$-motivic sheaves} is

-the full subcategory of the category of $K$-motives $\KM(X,\Q)$ of objects which restrict to Tate motives on the strata. \end{definition}
+the full subcategory of the category of $K$-motivic sheaves $\KM(X,\Q)$ of objects which restrict to Tate motives on the strata. \end{definition}

-Since the functor $\iota:\BM(X,\Q)\rightarrow \KM(X,\Q)$ commutes with the six operations, we see that it descends to a functor
+Since the functor $\iota:\BM(X)\rightarrow \KM(X)$ commutes with the six operations, we see that it descends to a functor

-and observe that the Whitney--Tate condition with respect to $\BM(X,\Q)$ implies the one for $\KM(X,\Q).$
+and observe that the Whitney--Tate condition with respect to $\BM(X)$ implies the one for $\KM(X).$

 In order to be closed under the six functors, we need to restrict us to morphisms of varieties which are compatible with their affine stratification in the following sense. \begin{definition} Let $(X,\Ss)$ and $(Y,\Ss^\prime)$ be varieties with affine stratifications.
-We call $f:X\rightarrow Y$ an \emph{affinely stratified map} if \begin{enumerate} \item for all $s \in\Ss^\prime$ the inverse image $f^{-1}(Y_s)$ is a union of strata; \item for each $X_s$ mapping into $Y_{s^\prime}$, the induced map $f:X_s\rightarrow Y_{s^\prime}$ is a surjective linear map. \end{enumerate} \end{definition}
+We call $f:X\rightarrow Y$ an \emph{affinely stratified map} if \begin{enumerate} \item for all $s \in\Ss^\prime$ the inverse image $f^{-1}(Y_s)$ is a union of strata; \item for each $X_s$ mapping into $Y_{s^\prime}$, the induced map $f:X_s\rightarrow Y_{s^\prime}$ is a surjective affine map. \todo{S5} \end{enumerate} \end{definition}